 Iterator Invalidation in C++

 When the container to which an Iterator points changes shape internally, i.e. when elements are moved from one position to another, and the initial iterator still points to the old invalid location, then it is called Iterator invalidation.
 One should be careful while using iterators in C++.
-When we iterate over our container using iterators then it may happen that iterator gets invalidated.
+When we iterate over our container using iterators then it may happen that the iterator gets invalidated.
 This may be due to change in the shape and size of the container while iterating.

 In the above example code, it may happen that when we add an element -1 while iterating the vector, the size of the vector can get more than the maximum size due to which a new memory is allocated to the vector and all elements are copied there.
 But, our iterator still points to the previous old memory address.
 So, now we can say that iterator gets invalidated.
 This is one example of invalidation.
 Given below are some rules for iterator invalidation.

 |Vector||Every iterator and reference after the point of erasing is invalidated.|

 |Deque||All iterators and references are invalidated unless the erased members are at an end (front or back) of the deque (in which case only iterators and references to the erased members are invalidated)|

 |List||Only the iterators and references to the erased element is invalidated.|

 |Set, map, multiset, multimap||Only iterators and references to the erased elements are invalidated.|

-Notes- Invalidation of iterator does not always mean that dereferencing such an iterator causes a program to crash.
+Note: Invalidation of iterator does not always mean that dereferencing such an iterator causes a program to crash.
 It also includes the possibility that iterator does not point to an element which it is supposed to point.

 This article is contributed by Ashish Sharma.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.